RelativisticMechanic/RelativisticMechanic/README.md

 On the computing side of things, I'm pursuing a degree in Bachelors of Science in Programming and Data Science from the Indian Institute of Technology, Madras.

 I've programmed in Python, C++, C#, x86 assembly.
 I'm also experienced with tools such as Paint.NET, Blender, Unity and Godot.
+I'm familiar with low level graphics APIs like OpenGL and Vulkan.